bebelinothecode/NodeExpressAPI/README.md

 # NodeExpressAPI
 This Node(Express) API that performs basic CRUD functualities.
+It uses MongoDb as a database.
 Test it with Postman.

 --FUTURE WORK--
 1. Combine it with a frontend.